Great Glen Kayak Journey

 Fantastic scenery, highland culture and visit the ancient Urquhart Castle (weather allowing) and the dramatic steap forested wild east shores of Loch Ness.

 This is a classic coast to coast kayak or canoe journey following the canoe trail.
 If you have time why not fit in an accent of Ben Nevis or MTBing at the Nevis range mtb trails or even just take the gondola up Aonach Mor to get a great view of the route through the great glen that you will paddle.
+Or add the Sea kayaking trip on the Moray Firth but bear in mind you might like a day off after the 6 days of paddling first.

 For those coming from outside of Scotland, you could easily turn this into a two week holiday by visiting Edinburgh first, then Glencoe, before reaching Fort William to embark on this trip; or start with this trip and see some of the other sights of Scotland afterwards.
 You’re ideally placed to head to the Isle of Skye or North West Scotland at the end of this trip.
-May take 3 weeks if you can.
+Maybe take 3 weeks if you can.

 6 days Great Glen Kayak or Canoe journey.